MrTrustor/blog/blog/content/post/aws-reinvent-2016-a-recap-part2.md

 ### AWS Glue [Coming soon]

 Glue is a managed ETL (Extract, Transform, Load) tool.
-You define data sources and targets (S3, RDS, Redshift or others), define transformations to be applied to this data (Glue will generate some working Python code that you can modify) to the data and finally you define and schedule jobs.
+You define data sources and targets (S3, RDS, Redshift or others), specify transformations to be applied to this data (Glue will generate some working Python code that you can modify) and finally you create and schedule jobs.

-Glue has the potential to be a very interesting service, but we are lacking details at the moment to give a more definitive opinion.
+Glue has the potential to be a very interesting service, but there are not enough details at the moment to give a more definitive opinion.

 References: